 - Small pieces of apple (without seeds)

-Simple, unseasoned foods are always the safest choice for dogs.
+Simple, unseasoned foods are always the safest choice for dogs — especially compared to dangerous foods like grapes or higher-risk options like avocado.

 Common Mistakes Owners Make